Dewalt-arch/pimpmykali/README.md

 - Menu option N  (New Users/New VM's Should start here!)
   - executes menu option 0 fix all ( menu options 1 thru 8 )
   - executes menu opiion 9 (pimpmyupgrade)

+- Menu option = Pimpmykali-Mirrors (rev 1.3.2)
+  - obtain kali mirror list and process
+    - round-trip-time ping test to all mirrors, select top 10 with shortest rtt
+    - small download >1MB from the top 10 mirrors, select top 5 fastest transfers
+    - large download 10MB test the final 5 mirrors, select fastest transfer
+    - generate new /etc/apt/sources.list with the new selected mirror
+    - prompt Y or N to write new changes to /etc/apt/sources.list
+      - Y writes changes /etc/apt/sources.list
+      - create backup of original sources.list in /etc/apt/sources.list_date_time
+      - write new deb and deb-src lines with new mirror to /etc/apt/sources.list
+      - N exits and makes no change to /etc/apt/sources.list

 - Menu Option 1 - Fix missing
   - fix_sources